kamax-matrix/mxisd/docs/stores/exec.md

     DOMAIN: '{domain}'
 ```
 With Authentication enabled, run `/opt/mxisd-exec/auth.sh` when validating credentials, providing:
-- A single command-line argument to provide the `localoart` as username
+- A single command-line argument to provide the `localpart` as username
 - A plain text string with the password token for standard input, which will be replaced by the password to check
 - A single environment variable `DOMAIN` containing Matrix ID domain, if given